NPRB/02_preprocess_python/README.md

 # 02_preprocess_python

+### 00_GEE_ak_huc4.ipynb
+Notebook to download arctic domain shapefiles from GEE and define SnowModel bounding boxes for each domain.
+This notebook saves out a GeoJSON for each arctic domain.

 ### 01_DomainBounds2json.ipynb

 Notebook to create a JSON containing bounding parameters for all modeling domains.
 The output json file can be referenced by later scripts/notebooks using the requests package.